mgoel00/Face-Recognition/README.md

 The model is then trained yielding more than 90 percent validation accuracy.

 The trained model is not uploaded.
 It can be trained using the notebooks given; it would not take more than 2 minutes to train the model(depends on the dataset).
+Or the trained model can be downloaded from : https://drive.google.com/file/d/1BrPlqg3ZqInn1H5g3Tbh3un9MoJgN88B/view?usp=sharing